stuart-tse/camp/README.md

 # Running the script

-Copy checker_example.ini to checker.ini and edit all the fields as required.
+Copy checker-sample.ini to checker.ini and edit all the fields as required.
 You must have a HKID # for each reservation that you are trying to make.
 See below the campsite ID

 [HK Government Campsite Map](https://www.camping.gov.hk/images/download/Campsite_map_Twisk_EN.jpg)